tknapen/eyetracking_course/README.md

 # Analysis
 [Hedfpy](https://github.com/tknapen/hedfpy) allows easy access to raw and preprocessed eye tracking data.
 The analysis of gaze traces, for example, is then made a lot easier, meaning that we can show you how to analyze these data in the Jupyter Notebooks in the [notebooks](notebooks/README.md) folder.

+# Syllabus

+For more information on the first edition of this short course, please consult the [syllabus](syllabus/syllabus.md) (under construction).